Octagon-simon/octaValidate/README.md

 > There are more methods than the ones listed above, Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/api.html) to learn more.

 ## LEARN MORE
-Need a detailed explanation on how to use this library?
+Do you need a detailed explanation on how to use this library?
 [Read the article on Medium](https://blog.bitsrc.io/client-side-form-validation-using-octavalidate-javascript-b150f2d14e99)

 ## DEMO